MatanYemini/glob_api-deprecated-/README.md

 # glob_api
-REST API project for private usage
+REST API project for private usage - using cool things as mentioned in 'includes'

 # Includes: